MALFUNCTION (H2T) - THE PLACE LONDON

 The opposition of humanity and inhumanity features become a lead principle of the project where sounds produced by human beings are combined with computer-generated ones.
 The idea of the mind and body being disconnected became important during the creation process: the bodies in malfunction (h2t) are not functioning as a human body - they are malfunctioning bodies, making them inhuman.
 The music progresses parallel to the movement - two creatures are initially formed from a tiny finger to a full form of one body, then they separate into two independent entities as cells do.
 The word transformation seems to be appropriate.
 The music replicates moving bodies e.g. the blend of man and woman's breaths is developing slowly into rhythmic patterns blending into the computer-generated soundscape.

 we are other.

-malfunction (h2t) premiered on 1st and 2nd December 2016 at The Robin Howard Theatre – The Place, London, United Kingdom.
+Malfunction (h2t) premiered on the 1st and 2nd of December 2016 at The Robin Howard Theatre (The Place) in London, United Kingdom.